About Shellie Stephens

 I went to law school after living nationwide and abroad with my family (more about them below).
 I‘m a second-career lawyer, which has granted me a substantial amount of life experience, good judgment, and discretion.
 I’ll tell you now: I am described as relentless.
 I’m indefatigably organized, laser-focused on the issues, and possess an extreme attention to detail.

 In law school, I volunteered my time to the Innocence Project, developing legal theories and defenses to the use of “junk” DNA evidence.
 I also spent one year with indigent clients, representing them in loss of parental rights cases, divorces, and debtor cases.
-I am the only law student ever allowed to do a second-semester of civil clinic.
+I am the only law student ever allowed to do a complete year of civil clinic.

 I am committed to equal rights and equal protection.